A Guide to CI/CD Testing: Importance, Best Practices, and Tools

 What is CI/CD Testing?

-CI/CD entails continual development efforts and the capability to deploy software updates at any given moment.
-The overarching objective of the CI/CD pipeline is to empower teams to seamlessly release a steady stream of software enhancements into production, thereby:
+CI/CD involves continuous development activities and the ability to release software updates at any time.
+The goal of the CI/CD pipeline is essentially to enable teams to continuously and smoothly deliver small software improvements to production, thereby:

 1. Quicken release cycles